kishore33x/Ecommerce-Follow-Along/README.md

 ## Milestone 18: Fetch Products in Cart using User Email
 This project adds functionality to fetch products inside a user's cart using their email.
 The backend endpoint retrieves cart data, including full product details, and returns it in a structured format to display on the cart page.

+Milestone 18: Fetch Products in Cart using User Email This project adds functionality to fetch products inside a user's cart using their email.
+The backend endpoint retrieves cart data, including full product details, and returns it in a structured format to display on the cart page.

+##Milestone 19: Cart Functionality Implementation
+Overview
+In this milestone, we implemented a cart system with both frontend and backend functionalities.
+The cart page is designed to display products dynamically, allowing users to adjust the quantity of each product with + and - buttons.
+Backend endpoints were created to handle quantity updates efficiently.

+Key Features
+Cart Frontend Page:
+Displays all the products in the user's cart.
+Each product has:
+Name
+Price
+Product Image
+Quantity Counter with + and - buttons.

+##Milestone 20: Profile Page and User Data API
+Overview
+In this milestone, we implemented a profile page and a backend endpoint to enhance user experience and manage user data.
+The profile page displays key user information such as profile photo, name, email, and address.
+It allows adding new addresses while handling cases where no addresses exist.

+Key Features
+Backend Endpoint:

+Created an endpoint to retrieve all user data.
+Supports sending user data via email (optional, as per requirements).
+Frontend Profile Page:

+Displays:
+Profile Photo, Name, and Email in one section.
+Address in another section.
+Provides an option to Add Address.
+Displays a fallback message "No address found" if no addresses are available.
+Dynamic Design:

+The profile page is designed with responsiveness and usability in mind.